-Mincemeat is a traditional preserve made annually in England for the obligatory mince pies served around Christmas time.
-If you’re not familiar with mince pies (sweet pastry pies made with ‘mincemeat’), they are a fairly intense, warming, dessert, generally served with custard, cream, ice-cream, or brandy butter (or vegan equivalents, for those of us who need to)!
+Mincemeat is a traditional preserve made annually in England for the obligatory mince pies served around Christmas time, and is usually made with suet or butter.
+Using vegan margarine is not much of a culinary deviation, but the recipe is worth repeating here.
+If you’re not familiar with mince pies (sweet pastry pies made with ‘mincemeat’) they are a fairly intense, warming, dessert, generally served with custard, cream, ice-cream, or brandy butter (or vegan equivalents, for those of us who need to)!
 I make my mincemeat in the autumn, so that I have it ready as an easy pie filling when the urge for mince pies strikes.
 This recipe is naturally gluten free vegan, and I include it here for my sister in law, Sarah.
 It was adapted from Delia Smith’s Complete Cookery Course years and years ago, so it has been well tested.

 If you’ve not made preserves before, just know that ‘sterilize the jars’ just means boil 1/2″ water in them for a couple of minutes in the microwave just before draining and filling with mincemeat.
 Use oven mitts as the jars (and mincemeat) should still be too hot to handle when they meet each other and are covered to prevent fermentation/bug growth.